 Software Engineer Job Outlook in the 21st Century

 The future of software engineering looks bright for newcomers and experienced hands alike.
-The U.S. Bureau of Labor Statistics (BLS) estimated a 22 percent growth in software developer and engineer jobs from 2019 to 2029.
-These fields are among the fastest-growing in the country given the 4 percent estimated growth average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) estimated a 25 percent growth in software developer jobs from 2021 to 2031, which is much faster than the average for all occupations.

 Software engineers have little difficulty finding work after graduation or temporary periods of unemployment.
-SmartAsset calculated a 3.6 percent unemployment rate for engineers in 2018 compared to an overall rate of 7.3 percent for the United States.
+SmartAsset states the unemployment rate for software developers was around 1.3 percent in 2022, according to the BLS.
 Continual growth and low unemployment are ingredients for a good future in software engineering.

 Skilled engineers fill important gaps in the software industry.
-The 2021 Technology Salary Guide from Robert Half found 67 percent of IT managers wanted to add engineers to their teams.
-This survey also concluded that 89 percent of managers faced challenges finding the right mix of skills for their projects.
+The 2021 Technology Salary Guide from Robert Half found 62 percent of IT managers planned to expand their teams, particularly with skilled engineers.
+This survey also concluded that 87 percent of managers continued to face challenges finding candidates with the right mix of skills for their projects.

 Staying Prepared for the Future of Software Engineering